-Label Dhatu Design Studio is known for its contemporary and ethnic wear clothing designed for durability & longevity in natural, hand-woven, and upcycled textiles.
-The label has an tagline “Dress to Reform” states that the products serve a purpose throughout its life.
-Dhatu has a wide collection of menswear from Shirts to kurta to jackets to trousers.
+Sustainable fashion label Dhatu Design Studio is known for its contemporary and ethnic wear clothing designed for durability & longevity in natural, hand-woven, and upcycled textiles.
+Label’s ethos “Dress to Reform” states that the products serve a purpose throughout its life.
+Dhatu has a wide range of menswear including shirts, kurtas, jackets, trousers and more.

-In a small talk with KahaJaun, Label Dhatu Design Studio’s owner, Anmol Sharma gave more information about the label.
+In a small talk with KahaJaun, Label Dhatu Design Studio’s founder, Anmol Sharma gave more information about the label.

 How would you describe your Label Dhatu Design Studio?